 What Is Batting Out of Turn in Baseball?
 Uncover the Rules and Consequences

 What happens when the batting order is wrong in baseball?
-Learn more about batting out of turn rules and results in our guide and stay ahead of the game.
+Learn more about batting out-of-turn rules and results in our guide and stay ahead of the game.

 Batting out of turn is a rare but significant error that disrupts the strategic flow of a baseball game.
 Teams list their batting order before the game commences, and each player must adhere to this sequence.
 If a player bats out of turn and the opposing team’s manager appeals successfully, the correct batter may be called out.